thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 (called constructor *delegation*).
 For example, default arguments cannot make use of other argument values, and one may have a more complicated default value.
 For example, the default title could depend on the provided date.
-Swift should support constructor delegation for this use case::
+Codira should support constructor delegation for this use case::

     constructor(title : String, date : NSDate = NSDate()) {